morgwai/guice-context-scopes/README.md

 1. Defining `public final InducedContextScope` fields in the `ContextScopesModule` subclass from the point 2, corresponding to the above induced `Context` types (if any) and initialized with [newInducedContextScope(...)](https://javadoc.io/doc/pl.morgwai.base/guice-context-scopes/latest/pl/morgwai/base/guice/scopes/ContextScopesModule.html#newInducedContextScope(java.lang.String,java.lang.Class,pl.morgwai.base.guice.scopes.ContextTracker,java.util.function.Function)) calls.
 1. For app-level code development convenience, defining a `public final ContextBinder` field in the `ContextScopesModule` subclass from the point 2, initialized with a [newContextBinder()](https://javadoc.io/doc/pl.morgwai.base/guice-context-scopes/latest/pl/morgwai/base/guice/scopes/ContextScopesModule.html#newContextBinder()) call.
 This may be useful for app developers when creating their global [ContextTrackingExecutorDecorator](https://javadoc.io/doc/pl.morgwai.base/guice-context-scopes/latest/pl/morgwai/base/guice/scopes/ContextTrackingExecutorDecorator.html) instances bound for injection with `toInstance(myGlobalCtxTrackingExecutor)` calls in their `Module`s: see [USAGE](#usage) section.

-App developers should then create a global instance of this `ContextScopesModule` subclass defined in the point 2, pass its `Scopes` to their other `Module`s (as needed for scoping of their app components) and finally pass this `ContextScopesModule` instance to their `Guice.createInjector(...)` call(s) along with their other `Moudle`s.
+App developers should then create a global instance of this `ContextScopesModule` subclass defined in the point 2, pass its `Scopes` to their other `Module`s (as needed for scoping of their app components, see [PORTABLE MODULES](#developing-portable-modules) section) and finally pass this `ContextScopesModule` instance to their `Guice.createInjector(...)` call(s) along with their other `Moudle`s.

 ## USAGE